Svanteberg/Spatial-convolutions-of-EEG-data/README.md

 <p align="center">F<sub>min</sub> = max<sub>i</sub>(max<sub>j,k</sub>(|F<sub>1D</sub>(x<sub>ij</sub>)-F<sub>1D</sub>(x<sub>ik</sub>)|)), j≠k</p>

 where F<sub>1D</sub> is the transformation from two (or three) dimensions to one, i the electrode in the center of a unit circle and j and k are unique elements of the 3x3 matrix.

+Using the above defined discontinuity measure, the ortho-columnwise transformation have 4, the anti-colmnwise 0 and the original ordering 18 discontinuities.

 ## Results